Editor in chief: Vivienne C. Bachelet

 Maximo Rousseau Portalis is a medical student at the University of Buenos Aires (UBA), currently in his seventh year.
 He is an assistant professor of Pharmacology and a member of the Laboratory of Applied Statistics in Health Sciences (LEACS) of the same institution.
 He is currently participating in projects on cardiovascular biomechanics at the Bioengineering Research and Development Group (GIBIO) of the National Technological University (UTN) in Argentina.
 Since 2021 he has been working as english technical editor in Medwave.

-Technical editor: Amaya Goyenechea
+Production manager: Amaya Goyenechea

-Editorial publishing: Rodrigo Núñez Vargas
+Web publishing editor: Rodrigo Núñez Vargas

 Rodrigo is a superior technician in Libraries and Documentation Centers graduated from the Technical Training Center of the Universidad Técnológica Metropolitana.
 In the professional field, he has worked mainly in public information units and private higher education institutions.
 He was part of the work team responsible for the management, development, and subsequent implementation of the historical archive of the College of Librarians of Chile.
 Since he arrived at Medwave, he has been responsible for coordinating the process of standardizing images and tables, standardizing bibliographic references, publishing the journal's articles, and indexing in different databases.
 Rodrigo is an inveterate music lover, with a preference for Heavy Metal and an amateur guitarist.
 In his spare time, he watches cult movies and reads Horror, Fantasy and Science fiction novels and Comics books.